Ginger Turmeric Tea for Coughs and Sore Throats

 Research on curcumin found it had anti-inflammatory activity and improved airway obstruction.
 The scientists concluded it was a safe and effective therapy for bronchial asthma, a condition characterized by difficulty breathing and heavy coughing.

 With a persistent cough and shortness of breath widely noted symptoms of the new virus, turmeric tea may be beneficial for people self isolating.

-Importantly though, discuss using natural therapies like ginger and turmeric with your doctor and always seek medical advice when dealing with possible viral infection.
+Importantly though, discuss using natural therapies like ginger and turmeric with your doctor and always seek medical advice.

 Turmeric Tea with Ginger for Sore Throats